 I have already shared my love for binder clips in my Teacher Organization post, but I wouldn’t be doing them justice if I didn’t include them here, as well.
 These clips are perfect to have around the desk and make clipping 150+ papers together a breeze.

 My sister introduced me to the greatness of magnets.
 Attach something to your filing cabinet or hang papers on the white board.
 You don’t have to use tape and make a mess, and they can easily be rearranged or taken down.
+Update: these are the strongest and most versatile magnets.
+They also will hold pencils.

 10. Command Hooks